 A student may be restricted from being present in any or all of the residences, buildings or grounds on campus if it is reasonably believed that the student poses a threat to the health or safety of the campus community.
+Other restrictions may be imposed such as denial of access to specified campus services or programs.
 A student may also be barred from the entire campus if the student conduct hearing officer/board reasonably believes the student poses a threat to the health, safety or well-being of the College community.